ifsm/comsar/docs/source/basics.rst

 Basic usage
 ----------------------------------------
- In order to compute timbre features, for example, you just have to create an TimbrTrack instance and then call its `extract()` method with the path to an audio file.
+In order to compute audio features regarding a certain track, you just have to create an instance of your desired track object and then call its :code:`extract()` method with the path to an audio file.
+Considre the following
+example:

 .. code-block:: python